darwishdev/primvue-dashboard-components/PackageDocumentation.md

     toastHandler?: FormKitToastHandler
 }
 ```
 You should have got familliar with `CreateForm` type properties as you have used them before while using formkit-builder package.
-For a comprehensive understanding of what values should be passed to the 'sections', 'options', 'submitHandler', and 'toastHandler' properties, please refer back to the 'formkit-builder' documentation.
+For a comprehensive understanding of what values should be passed to the 'sections', 'options', 'submitHandler', and 'toastHandler' properties, please refer back to the ['formkit-builder documentation'](https://github.com/darwishdev/formkit-builder/blob/aa55dedafb4408f5a329e972e2b8dc7d02342f50/formkit-bulider.md).
 This resource provides detailed information on how to correctly utilize these properties.

 Example :